digitalocean/container-blueprints/DOKS-CI-CD/README.md

 Finally, check if the installation was successful by following the [Getting started after deploying Argo CD](https://marketplace.digitalocean.com/apps/argocd) section from the Argo CD 1-click app documentation page.

-Next, you will install `Knative` 1-click app using the DigitalOcean marketplace.
+Next, you will install the `Knative` 1-click app using the DigitalOcean marketplace.

 ## Step 4 - Installing Knative

-Knative is available and ready to install as a [1-click Kubernetes application](https://marketplace.digitalocean.com/apps/knative) from the DigitalOcean Marketplace.
+[Knative](https://knative.dev) is available and ready to install as a [1-click Kubernetes application](https://marketplace.digitalocean.com/apps/knative) from the DigitalOcean Marketplace.
 To install Knative please navigate to the [1-click application link](https://marketplace.digitalocean.com/apps/knative) from the DigitalOcean marketplace.
 Then, click on the `Install App` button from the right side, and follow the instructions:

 ![Knative 1-click App Install](assets/images/knative_1-click_app_install.png)